-- 4. From medieval times, the City of London acted as the main commercial and financial center of what became Great Britain, with the neighboring City of Westminster serving as the seat of royal and parliamentary government.
-For historical discussions of London, see Ball and Sunderland (2001) and White (2007, 2008). - 5.
-Parish boundaries in the population census change over time.
-We use the constant definitions of mappable units (henceforth referred to as parishes for simplicity) provided by Shaw-Taylor et al. (2010), and discussed further below. - 6.
-The main exceptions are occasional royal interventions, such as the creation of Regent Street on the initiative of the future George IV in 1825. - 7.
-See Owen (1982).
-These public health challenges included cholera outbreaks, as examined in Ambrus, Field, and Gonzalez (2020).
+4From medieval times, the City of London acted as the main commercial and financial center of what became Great Britain, with the neighboring City of Westminster serving as the seat of Royal and Parliamentary government.
+For historical discussions of London, see for example Ball and Sunderland (2001) and White (2007, 2008).

+5Parish boundaries in the population census change over time.
+We use the constant definitions of mappable units (henceforth referred to for simplicity as parishes) provided by Shaw-Taylor, Davies, Kitson, Newton, Satchell, and Wrigley (2010), as discussed further below.

+6The main exceptions are occasional Royal interventions, such as the creation of Regent Street on the initiative of the future George IV in 1825.
+7See Owen (1982).
+These public health challenges included cholera outbreaks, as examined in Ambrus, Field, and Gonzalez (2019).
 The MBW's main achievements were the construction of London's Victorian sewage system and the Thames embankment, as discussed in Halliday (1999).

-and parts of the surrounding counties of Middlesex, Surrey, and Kent.8 As the built-up area continued to expand, the concept of Greater London emerged, which was ultimately reflected in the replacement of the LCC by the Greater London Council (GLC) in 1965.
-Following the abolition of the GLC in 1985 by the government of Margaret Thatcher, Greater London again had no central municipal government, until the creation of the GLA in 1999.
+8The LCC continued the MBW's infrastructure improvements, including some new road construction through housing clearance (e.g. Kingsway area continued to expand, the concept of Greater London emerged, which was ultimately reflected in the replacement of the LCC by the Greater London Council (GLC) in 1965.
+Following the abolition of the GLC in 1985 by the government of Margaret Thatcher, Greater London again had no central municipal government, until the creation of the Greater London Authority (GLA) in 1999.

-At the beginning of the nineteenth century, the most common mode of transport was walking, with average travel speeds in good road conditions of around 3 mph.
-The state-of-the-art technology for long-distance travel was the stagecoach, but it was expensive because of the multiple changes in teams of horses required over long distances, and hence was relatively infrequently used.
-Even with this elite mode of transport, poor road conditions limited average long-distance travel speeds to around 5 mph (see Gerhold 2005; Bogart 2017).
-Given these limited transport options, most people lived close to where they worked, as discussed in the analysis of English eighteenth-century time use in Voth (2001).
+At the beginning of the 19th-century, the most common mode of transport was walking, with average travel speeds in good road conditions of around 3 miles per hour (mph).
+The state of the art technology for long distance travel was the stage coach, but it was expensive because of the multiple changes in teams of horses required over long distances, and hence was relatively infrequently used.
+Even with this elite mode of transport, poor road conditions limited average long distance travel speeds to around 5 mph (see for example Gerhold 2005 and Bogart 2017).
+Given these limited transport options, most people lived close to where they worked, as discussed in the analysis of English 18th-century time use in Voth (2001).
 With the growth of urban populations, attempts to improve existing modes of transport led to the introduction of the horse omnibus from Paris to London in the 1820s.
-Its main innovation relative to the stagecoach was increased passenger capacity for short-distance travel.
-However, the limitations of horse power and road conditions ensured that average travel speeds remained low, at around 6 mph.
-9 A further innovation along the same lines was the horse tram (introduced in London in 1860), but average travel speeds again remained low, around 6 mph, in part because of road congestion.
-10
+Its main innovation relative to the stage coach was increased passenger capacity for short-distance travel.
+However, the limitations of horse power and road conditions ensured that average travel speeds remained low at around 6 mph.9 A further innovation along the same lines was the horse tram (introduced in London in 1860), but average travel speeds again remained low at around 6 mph, in part because of road congestion.10